Åsa Linderborg

+Early life and career

 Åsa Linderborg was born in the city of Västerås, where she also grew up.
 Her father worked as a metalworker and her mother, Tanja Linderborg, is a former politician and Member of Parliament for the Left Party. Åsa Linderborg herself became a member of the Left Party – Communists in 1980 and the following year of its youth wing, the Communist Youth.
 In 1987, she became an ombudsman for the Communist Youth in Mälardalen.
 Linderborg graduated with a Ph.D. in history from Uppsala University in 2001 with the dissertation Socialdemokraterna skriver historia: Historieskrivning som ideologisk maktresurs ("Social Democrats Write History: History Writing Used as an Ideological Power Resource"), about the Swedish Social Democratic Party.

 Mig äger ingen (Nobody Owns Me), was released.
 The book received good reviews and was nominated for the August Prize in the category best Swedish-language novel of the year.
 The book was later the basis for a film of the same name starring Mikael Persbrandt.
 On 27 March 2008, Linderborg was presented as the new deputy cultural editor of Aftonbladet, with Karin Magnusson becoming the chief cultural editor.
 In 2009 Linderborg replaced Magnusson as chief cultural editor.
 Shortly after she moved into this position, the Aftonbladet-Israel controversy erupted due to an article published in Aftonbladet's culture pages on alleged Israeli organ harvesting from Palestinians.
 After a wave of criticism in 2018–2019 and dismissals in the Press Opinion Council, Linderborg resigned in July 2019 from her position as cultural director to become a senior reporter at the newspaper.